BuildingsDistinctive buildings in Barrow-upon-Humber

 Opposite, Cherry Garth is a fine example of Edwardian house-building.
 The windows have large panes in the lower sash and smaller ones above.
 The arch-topped windows and decorative brickwork with keystone are marks of an upmarket house.
 There is a very fancy balconette with carved roses and there are substantial bays, together with a porch featuring stained glass.
 Set back a little is an original garage, built for a motor car, not a cart or carriage.
 The garage is bonded in and has similar brackets to the house so is the same age.
 This must have been one of the first purpose built garages in Barrow.
 Under the central window is a piece of gratuitous decoration.

-The Village Hall (the date 18.. is inscribed on the wall) was a once a Nonconformist chapel.
-Public buildings like these were funded by public subscription.
-The decorative window arches are typical of such buildings.
-The interior is much altered.
-Next door is Kathleen House.
+Next door to the Village Hall is Kathleen House.
 The window sill inscription of Kathleen House notes ‘rebuilt RHE1817’.
 The three initials usually mean ‘first name/surname / first name’ e.g. Robert and Elizabeth Harrison.
 The current window is a little heavier than the original.
 The rubbed brick arches and sash windows, together with the Flemish bond make this a quite sophisticated dwelling.
 It was probably later converted into two dwellings.
 There are two doorways displaying the popular acanthus motif.
 A Victorian alteration divided the building and added a door, both doors now being Victorian.
 There are overlights with simple etched glass.
 One of the doors is set further back, probably the original door opening.
 The other, to the left, is now a dummy with a brick wall behind.

 Papist Hall sits in a commanding position half way up the High Street.
 It is one of the oldest buildings in Barrow, constructed in the late 1600s.
 Though it is now divided into separate dwellings, it was built as one house.
 The main entrance would have been in the middle: its position is shown by one of the raised brick pilasters which would have flanked the door.
 From the door one would enter a hall with a fireplace, chimney and inglenook, and then into a room or rooms to each side.
 It was probably the only brick building in the village at the time, all others being timber- framed.
 The cross walls were not tied in properly to the front, so the building has bowed -implying that the builders were not fully skilled in using these materials.
 The house would not have had sash windows but wooden mullioned windows with leaded lights.
 Later the windows were extended and made deeper to take sashes, probably when it was divided up into three separate dwellings, now four.
 The original window size is indicated by the smaller windows upstairs.
 The windows, which have little keystone features, have raised surrounds which show some Low Countries influence.
 The building was constructed in what is known as the ‘Artisan Mannerist’ style, a rather free local interpretation of the classical style.
 Fern House.
 Like some other houses, this has stone window arches which would have been brought by water, an expensive item.
 The facing bricks are nicely made and the pointing of Flemish bond is tight.
 The doorcase is the work of a local joiner, featuring a ribbed surround, delicately done with a semi-circular fanlight.